 When we think of the Redwoods, we think of peace and tranquility.
 However, as the fog rolls in and Halloween approaches, we can sense a vastly different atmosphere that can be downright spooky… and rightfully so.
 The North Coast Redwoods contain some of the most notoriously haunted spots in California.
 If you’ve been searching for a ghost hunt of your own, look no further.
-Our list of haunted trails and campsites will send shivers down your spine!
+Our list of haunted redwood trails and campsites will send shivers down your spine!

-Redwood National Forest – Orick
+The Haunted Redwood National Forest – Orick

 During the day, the town of Orick appears to be a quaint small town with its own charm.
 It’s home to fantastic hiking trails that cut through the woods and even access the beach but beware.
-Visitors who stay on the trails after the sun starts to set soon realize this town doesn’t just house an impressive amount of redwood burl and woodworkers, it’s also a stomping ground for the spirit world.
-Multiple visitors have seen mysterious hooded and robed figures walking through the trees and vanishing on the trails ahead.
+Visitors who stay on the trails after the sun starts to set soon realize this town doesn’t just house an impressive amount of redwood burl and woodworkers.
+It’s also a stomping ground for the spirit world.
+Multiple visitors have seen mysterious hooded and robed figures walking through the haunted redwoods and vanishing on the trails ahead.
 Those who have seen these menacing entities report enduring months of chronic migraines accompanied by horrific visions after their visit.
 Most that endure the experience desire never to return for a second glimpse.

 Headwaters Forest Reserve/Eel River Trailhead & Old Ghost Town of Falk